neqto: Docs

 1. At the Groups page, click the "Add Group" button in the upper-right hand corner.

-2. Enter the necessary information.
+2. Enter the necessary settings.

 Edit or Delete a Group

-1. Go to the Groups page.
+1. Navigate to the Groups page.

 To Edit

-2. Enter in the name of the group to confirm, then click the delete button.
+2. Enter in the name of the Group to confirm, then click the delete button.

-• When editing a group, you may notice the "optional services" category.
-Optional services all you to opt-in to neqto: Apps.
+• When editing a Group, you may notice the "Optional Services" category.
+Optional services allow you to opt-in to NEQTO Apps.
 They are opt-out by default.
 The Edit Group screen, on the Optional Services tab.

 Templates

 Templates are virtual "models" of devices.
-They define physical hardware configurations and allow nodes of the same type of device to be easily created, updated, and operated on.
+They define physical hardware configurations and allow Nodes of the same type of device to be easily created, updated, and operated on.

 A Template defines the following aspects of a device: